 If you are convicted of certain domestic violence crimes, you will be subject to the Interstate Commission for Adult Offender Supervision (ICAOS) rules.
 If you want to move out of state or return to your state of residence after being convicted in Washington State, you will have to meet the requirements of WA State AND the state that you are entering.
 You may also be prohibited from entering Canada.

-The Department of Education, which regulates teachers, also has strict guidelines for applicants and current teaching certificate holders.
+The WA Department of Education, which regulates teachers, also has strict guidelines for applicants and current teaching certificate holders.
 A DV conviction could end the career of an educator.

-At Beckwith DV Law, we fight domestic violence charges in the Puget Sound.
 Call us today for a free consultation.